Skip to main content

 2010: Diane Johnson Appointed

 Following the campaign’s success, Diane wanted the same principles applied across the country and to other trade professions.
-As a result of her efforts, Diana was subsequently nominated for the First Women Awards, which recognised trailblazing women who lay the foundations for the next generation of female talent.
+As a result of her efforts, Diane was subsequently nominated for the First Women Awards, which recognised trailblazing women who lay the foundations for the next generation of female talent.
 She was also a key figure in the launch of TESP.

 2013: Certsure Founded

 Certsure LLP was created both by ECA and Electrical Safety First to offer certification and professional services for the building services sector, mainly through the NICEIC and ELECSA brands.
-This partnership made it easier for contractors to access trusted quality checks and support, helping raise standards and boost professionalism across the industry.

 2013: Industry Awards Launched

-The ECA introduced its annual Industry Awards to celebrate the best in the electrical contracting industry, showcasing innovation, excellence, and best practice among Members.
+ECA introduced its annual Industry Awards to celebrate the best in the electrical contracting industry, showcasing innovation, excellence, and best practice among Members.

 2014: TESP Formed